00

 • If a sudden-death playoff is not possible, the match shall be decided by a putting contest ('Putt-Off').

-• Each team shall complete one putt per player from 7 yards, with all putts played from the same position; the team holing the greater number of putts wins.
+• Each team shall complete one putt per player from 7 feet, with all putts played from the same position; the team holing the greater number of putts wins.

-• If still tied, the process is repeated from 8 yards and 9 yards, continuing from 10 yards until a winner is determined.
+• If still tied, the process is repeated from 8 feet and 9 feet, continuing from 10 feet until a winner is determined.

 • Tees: Play should be conducted from the standard/middle tees (e.g yellow), however teams are welcome to agree amongst themselves the suitable tees based on the specific course conditions / restrictions at the time of the match.